 - Consider public transportation, if it's available.
 It's better for your budget and the environment.

-- It's a little riskier but almost always more economical to buy a two-year-old used car than a brand-new car, since most cars incur about fifty percent of their depreciation during the first two years.
+- It's a little riskier but almost always more economical to buy a 2-year-old used car than a brand-new car, since most cars incur about 50 percent of their depreciation during the first two years.
 Just make sure to have pre-owned vehicles thoroughly inspected by a mechanic.

 - Car pools are good for your wallet and the environment.
 If possible, start one and share the expense instead of paying 100 percent.